patr-silva/ShootingGame/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Call of Emanuel is a fast-paced action game developed during a four-week bootcamp using Java and the SimpleGFX library.
+Call of Emanuel is a fast-paced action game developed during the fourth week of the Code for All_ bootcamp using Java and the SimpleGFX library.

 Players assume the role of a valiant hero battling against waves of mischievous Floppa cat adversaries.
 Armed with holy water grenades and banana blasters, players must navigate intense challenges and ultimately confront the formidable NOSK boss.

 ## Built With